-DIY plumbing repair vs. a 24/7 emergency plumber is everywhere: television, books, the barrage of items at Home Depot and Lowe’s.
-The sell of DIY over a 24/7 emergency plumber NJ is even more enticing: save lots and lots of money by following these easy steps!
+DIY plumbing repair is everywhere: television, books, the barrage of items at Home Depot and Lowe’s.
+This is even more enticing: save lots and lots of money by following these easy steps!
 You’ll get bragging rights and more money in your checkbook to boot!

 When DIY Attacks - The Need for an Emergency Plumber NJ